 UK Pig Meat Market Update

-The July edition of our monthly UK Pig Meat Market Update is now available, providing the latest on prices, production, international trade, consumption and the feed market.
+The January edition of our monthly UK Pig Meat Market Update is now available, providing the latest on prices, production, international trade, consumption and the feed market.

 For previous editions of the market update please scroll to the bottom of the page where you can download PDF versions.

 Having started to increase again during September and October, GB finished pig prices continued to rise during November and early December.
 The monthly average GB APP for November was 160.56p/kg, the first time the monthly average has topped 160p since autumn 2017.
 This was around 13p higher than a year earlier.

 The rise in prices has been sustained by strong demand on the export market, with prices on the continent also remaining elevated.
 Relatively subdued demand in the UK, where most British pork is traded, does limit the positive outlook though.